Welcome to the Department of Psychology

 Within one year of graduation, 70% of our undergraduates find employment and 20% pursue graduate degrees.

-Students may earn a Bachelor of Arts or Sciences with the option of the Child Psychology concentration or the Behavioral Neuroscience Interdisciplinary program.
+Students may earn a Bachelor of Arts or Sciences in Psychology with the option of the Child Psychology concentration.
+A Bachelor of Science in Behavioral Neuroscience is also available.

 Our diverse curriculum includes both experimental and applied courses.

 Students have the opportunity to go beyond the classroom to develop leadership skills with community involvement, practicum experiences and internships.

 We are located in Jacksonville, Florida, a thriving metropolis with a mild climate, abundant opportunities for outdoor recreation, and diverse cultural amenities.
 As a vibrant changing city Jacksonville also provides us with a living laboratory for our research.

 Our department offices are located on the third floor of the Social Sciences building (Building 51).
 The main office, room 3404, is open from 9:00 a.m. to 5:00 p.m., EST Monday to Friday.